-Why?
-Because by making sure to appear professional and competent, the wording can get more complicated than necessary in the process.
+Because by making sure to appear professional and competent, the wording can get more complicated than necessary.

-Unfortunately, this goes against many copywriting principles but happens a lot, especially in the corporate world.
+Unfortunately, this goes against many copywriting principles but it happens a lot, especially in the corporate world.

 Enough of my little copywriting rant.
 Let’s get into the features.

 At first glance, you could assume that Dealpath is just another sales pipeline software combined with project management.